geopython/stetl/docs/using.rst

 Topo map (Top10NL) ETL in the `examples/top10nl directory <https://github.com/geopython/stetl/tree/master/examples/top10nl>`_ .

-The core concepts of Stetl remain pretty simple: an input resource like a file or a database table is mapped to an output resource (also a file, a database, etc) via one or more filters.
+The core concepts of Stetl remain pretty simple: an input resource like a file or a database table is mapped to an output resource (also a file, a database, a remote HTTP server etc) via one or more filters.
 The input, filters  and output are connected in a pipeline called a `processing chain` or Chain.
 This is a bit similar to a current in electrical engineering: an input flows through several filters, that each modify the current.
 In our case the current is (geospatial) data.